• Skip to main content

 • Pour the batter into the prepared springform pan and bake for 45-50 minutes or until a toothpick inserted in the center of the cake comes out clean.

-• Allow the cake to cool in the pan for 10-15 minutes before removing it from the pan and transferring it to a wire rack to cool completely.
+• Allow the cake to cool in the pan for 10-15 minutes, then turn it out from the pan and transfer it to a wire rack to cool completely.

 Nutrition